kopia/kopia/site/content/docs/Repositories/_index.md

 ### Creating a repository

 To create a repository in Google Cloud Storage you need to provision a storage bucket and install local credentials that can access that bucket.
-To do so, there are two methods (one that requires you to install Google Cloud SDK and the other method that does not):
+To do so, there are three methods (one that requires you to install Google Cloud SDK; the other method allows you to generate crendtials without Google Cloud SDK; the third method allows you to use Google Cloud Storage like it is AWS S3):

 ***Method #1: Installing Google Cloud SDK